JackBlake-zkq/free-mc-hosting-in-gh-workflow/README.md

 # MC Server

 Extra-simple setup to run Minecraft Server on AWS EC2 with backups to S3.
 It uses a Node.js script which runs the server as a subprocess.
+Should work with all minecraft server versions and probably even 3rd party servers like Fabric.

 ## AWS Resources